 De Zonnewijzer is on Korte Hoogstraat, just east of the Blaak-Coolsingel intersection.
 It sells wooden toys, nursery accessories, clothes for children and mothers-to-be, craft items, and school supplies.

 Meijer & Blessing, a Rotterdam institution since 1813, specializes in Märklin model trains, radio-controlled cars, products for model-builders, and other hobby items.

 De Groene Passage is a cooperative of businesses that sell organic, natural, or fair-trade products.
 The eight stores in the passage range from Gimsel (an organic supermarket) to Vanbinnen (a purveyor of ecologically-correct home furnishings).

 Other local shops and galleries of note include:

 The VVV (tourist office) publishes a brochure titled Shopping in Rotterdam that describes eight "shopping routes" in the city.
 Pick up a copy during your visit or see Rotterdam Marketing's Shopping page.

-Rotterdam has several public markets (see Holland.com's list), but the one that gets the most attention is the twice-weekly market on Binnenrote, which operates from 9 a.m. to 5 p.m. on Tuesdays and Saturdays and has hundreds of stalls that sell everything from fish, cheese, and flowers to books, vintage costume jewelry, and furniture.
+Rotterdam has several public markets, but the one that gets the most attention is the twice-weekly market on, which operates from 9 a.m. to 5 p.m. on Tuesdays and Saturdays and has hundreds of stalls that sell everything from fish, cheese, and flowers to books, vintage costume jewelry, and furniture.

-Provast and the Dutch architecture firm MVRDV have developed an off-the-wall concept for a covered market hall on the west side of Binnenrote, with an innovative tunnel-shaped apartment building forming a residential arch over the food halls.
-If all goes as planned, the project will be completed by 2014.
+Provast and the Dutch architecture firm MVRDV have developed an off-the-wall concept for a covered market hall on the west side of Binnenrotte, with an innovative tunnel-shaped apartment building forming a residential arch over the food halls.
+If all goes as planned, the project will be completed in 2014.
+(See image gallery.)